 The hot temperatures in Utah have made my garden explode.
 I picked my first zucchini on July 2nd and immediately went into the house and made zucchini pancakes.
 They were delicious.
-My husband HATES any form of squash.
-He despises it.
-I have been told that I am not to grow any type of squash in my garden…like I listen.

 Right on schedule the raspberries are ripe and ready around July 4th.
 While picking raspberries I noticed I had a basket full of zucchini ready to pick.
 Dang!
 I have to hide it before it mysteriously ends up on my roof or the garbage cans.